tquaife/bayesLC/README.md

 the number of samples, the greater the number the better represented the posterior distribution will be, but the longer the run will take.
 In Quaife and Cripps (2016) we used a value of 10000.

+A quick and dirty python script `showImg.py` is included to view the input and output maps.

+## License

+This is open source software (see the license for full details).
+You can use it without any obligation to the authors.
+However, if you want help implementing it for a given application we're happy to discuss.

 ## Install

 I have only ever tried installing on Linux.
 The only dependency is the GNU Scientific Library (GSL).
-As long as you have the GSL and standard dev tools installed (specifically gcc and make) it should just be a case of typing `make`.
+As long as you have the GSL and standard development tools installed (specifically `gcc` and `make`) it should just be a case of typing `make`.